 Additionally, prompt translation is also important.
 The reporting deadlines to the authorities vary depending on the severity, relevance, and whether the adverse event is known or unknown, and rapid reporting is required for significant cases.

-In the field of safety information, there is a need to process large amounts of information immediately, and prompt responses are also required in translation.
+In the field of safety information, there is a need to process large amounts of information immediately, and quick responses are also required in translation.

 3. Benefits of Requesting CIOMS Translation from Human Sciences